Why Trump’s rollback of Obama rules won’t do much for coal country

+Obama’s plan relied in large part on closing plants that burned coal.

+“You know what this says?”
+Trump asked a group of coal miners who appeared with him at the EPA Tuesday when he signed the orders overturning the Obama policies.
+“It says you are going back to work.”

-Power companies were already moving away from coal and toward cleaner energy sources because of ongoing economic trends.
+However, power companies were already moving away from coal and toward cleaner energy sources because of ongoing economic trends.
 Cheap natural gas produced by hydraulic fracturing has displaced numerous coal-fired power plants.

-Individual states have been aggressive at developing renewable energy.
-Reliably Republican strongholds such as Texas, Oklahoma and Kansas generate an increasing amount of electricity from wind.
-The cost of wind and solar energy has come down, due in part to government subsidies.
+Mechanized mining has been reducing coal employment for decades.

+“Unless he does something about natural gas or technological change, it’s really not going to reverse the change we’ve seen,” said Ken Troske, an economics professor at the University of Kentucky.
+“If anything, these actions will slow the decline.”

+Tyler White, president of the Kentucky Coal Association, said he couldn’t predict how many jobs Trump’s executive order would create, “but I can tell you that it definitely will help stop the bleeding.”

-Coal’s supporters said Trump’s actions to end President Barack Obama’s Clean Power Plan and ban on new coal leases on federal lands would revive struggling regions from Wyoming to Appalachia.
+On Tuesday, White House officials and Republican leaders said Trump’s actions would revive struggling regions from Wyoming to Appalachia.

 “The miners and owners are very bullish on this,” White House spokesman Sean Spicer said Tuesday.